-♦ Appearance and Conduct:
+Appearance and Conduct:

-the ring to gain the judge's attention is inappropriate and should be faulted accordingly.
+Excessive grooming of the dog in the ring to gain the judge's attention is inappropriate and should be faulted accordingly.
 Handlers are expected to handle their dogs without distracting the dogs of other competitors.
 A handler who crowds or disturbs other dogs should be faulted.
 Handlers who exhibit impatience or heavy-handedness with their dogs should be penalized